 Job and career opportunities include: public administrations, consultancy firms, private companies, trade organizations, research bodies and non-profit organizations.

-1. Political system and decision-making processes in the EU
+Political system and governance of the EU

-1. Policies and funding
+Policies and funding

 The EU political agenda and financial tools in the area of: